Elections in Czechoslovakia: House of the People

+House of Nations

 First Czechoslovak Republic (1918–1938)

 Parliamentary elections in the First Czechoslovak Republic were held in 1920, 1925, 1929 and 1935.
 The Czechoslovak National Assembly at the time consisted of a Chamber of Deputies (300 members) and a Senate (150 members).
 Parliamentarians were elected under a proportional representation system using multi-member electoral districts.

 Second Czechoslovak Republic (1938–1939)

 After the German occupation of Czechoslovakia in 1938, political parties suspended the democratic elements of elections.
 In the 1938 elections in Slovakia, parties not affiliated with the united list of Hlinka's Slovak People's Party were suspended.
 The 1938 elections took the form of referendum with the question "Do you want a new, free Slovakia?".
 No elections took place in the Protectorate of Bohemia and Moravia or the Slovak Republic that existed between 1939 and 1945.

 Third Czechoslovak Republic (1945–1948)

 The only elections to the Constituent National Assembly were held in 1946, although with a limited number of political parties within the National Front.
 These were last free elections until 1990, following a 1948 coup.